AsishP/AOAIHackathonNov2024/README.md

 **Lab 01 - Semantic Chat with Vectorised Information**
 1. Create a database called "sqldemo-websessions-chat" in the Database Server already created (set it to General Purpose Serverless to minimize cost)
+2. Create tables, stored procedures and upload data using the steps below.
+    a.
+Install the extension if not done so [C# Dev kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit)
+    b.
+In PowerShell Terminal run cd .\SemanticKernel\
+    c.
+Run dotnet run deploy
+    **Note** If there are errors during the deploy process and related to Message timeout or 100-sample-data-create-embedding.sql, then run the below queries.
+If rows exist, then we are good.
+    ```sql
+    SELECT TOP (1000) * FROM [web].[sessions]
+    SELECT TOP (1000) * FROM [web].[sessions_abstracts_embeddings]
+    SELECT TOP (1000) * FROM [web].[sessions_details_embeddings]
+    ```

+**Note** If the above steps fail then do the below
-2. Create a new connection in Azure AI Studio pointing to the new database
+    a.
+Create a new connection in Azure AI Studio pointing to the new database
-3. Run the scripts in SQL folder under Semantic Kernel in order of 010 - 100 files using Azure AI Data Studio
+    b.
+Run the scripts in SQL folder under Semantic Kernel in order of 010 - 100 files using Azure AI Data Studio

 4. Create a .env file
     a.
 Locate the .env.sample file
     b.
 Rename it to .env